jjhansen30/money-app/README.md

 This app only can calculate compound interest.
 Eventually this will do more but right now this is my first attempt at learning Android development.

+Learning goals with this iteration

+* MVVM Architecture
+* Composables
+* Handling State

 ____

 # Cloning the repo